The Nanny: Plot

-Fran Fine (Drescher) turns up on the New York City doorstep of British Broadway producer Mr. Maxwell Sheffield (Charles Shaughnessy) peddling cosmetics after being dumped, and subsequently fired, by her bridal-shop-owner ex-boyfriend.
+Fran Fine (Drescher) turns up on the New York City doorstep of British Broadway producer Maxwell Sheffield (Charles Shaughnessy) peddling cosmetics after being dumped, and subsequently fired, by her bridal-shop-owner ex-boyfriend.
 Reluctantly, Mr. Sheffield instead hires Fran to be the nanny of his three children, Maggie, Brighton, and Gracie.
 In spite of his initial misgivings, Fran turns out to be just what he and his family needed.

 While Fran manages the children, acerbic British butler Niles (Daniel Davis) manages the household and watches all the events that unfold with Fran as the new nanny.
 Niles, recognizing Fran's gift for bringing warmth back to the family (as Maxwell is a widower), does his best to undermine Maxwell's business partner C.C.
 Babcock (Lauren Lane), who has her eye on the very available and desirable Mr. Sheffield.
 Niles is often seen making witty comments directed toward C.C., with her replying in a similarly witty fashion, in their ongoing game of one-upmanship.

 As the series progresses, it becomes increasingly obvious that Mr. Sheffield is smitten with Fran, although he will not admit it, and Fran is clearly smitten with him.
 The show teases the viewers with their closeness, featuring many "near-misses" and moments of jealousy, as well as an engagement.
-In the later seasons, the two do finally marry and expand their family by having fraternal twins named Jonah and Eve.
+In the final episode of season 5, the two do finally marry, and they expand their family in season 6 by having fraternal twins named Jonah and Eve.
 Later in the series, it is also clear that Niles and C.C.'s constant sharp barbs are their own bizarre form of flirtation and affection; after a few false-starts (including multiple impulsive and failed proposals from Niles), the pair marry in the same delivery room where Fran is giving birth to the twins, and subsequently discover they, too, are expecting a child.